 As a dog guardian and a hobby trainer, I have seen the effect of the Fear Free movement, even in some vet practices that aren’t yet certified!
 More animal professionals in all fields are learning to read body language, and more pet owners are learning how to introduce their young animals to the vet clinic with visits where nothing intrusive happens and nothing goes too fast.
 There will be little space invasion beyond the minimum of some physical procedures, and even those can be made to be as non-threatening as possible.

 Recall Hediger’s definition of domestication as the artificial removal of an animal’s flight response.
 This gives us a new way to think about what we do in desensitization protocols.
-As a domesticated species, dogs have a truncated flight response in general to humans, which is a result of selective breeding.
+As a domesticated species, dogs have a truncated flight response to humans, which results from selective breeding.
 Even some dogs born feral can quickly gain a positive response to humans (Zimen, 1987).
 But anyone who works with fearful dogs is still dealing with flight distance; we are seeking to humanely reduce or eliminate their flight distance for specific triggers.

 Having a dog on leash interferes with the distinction that might otherwise exist between a flight distance and a fight distance.
 Recall that the fight distance exists when an animal is cornered or restrained, and dogs learn quickly just how much a leash restrains them.
 So we can’t imagine nice neat concentric ellipses for flight and fight under these circumstances.

-I have no doubt that we make invasions of dogs’ space that we will never even sense.
+We make invasions of dogs’ space that we will never even notice.
 Dogs, with their keen senses of smell, have a world of sensation we lack.
 Just as sights and sounds can expand their needed personal space, odors that carry a threat likely can as well.
 A friend who works with fearful dogs reports that the lingering odor of cigarette smoke brought into the house on a garment triggered escape behavior in one client dog.

 Although dogs seem to comprehend very well that humans are a separate species, they also appear to appreciate any efforts we make to “bridge the gap” and be more sensitive to their personal space.